 You may be asking this question because you want to know how pregnancy happens, but more than likely you are wanting to know how to conceive naturally.
 You are probably looking for the quickest and easiest way to get pregnant without interventions.
 You may be interested in getting pregnant naturally because of philosophical or religious reasons, health concerns, or just because you prefer not to use interventions.

-The easiest and best way to get pregnant and have a healthy pregnancy is to first be physically healthy.
-It is important to not be over or under weight, both of which have negative effects on fertility and healthy pregnancies.
+The first thing you can do to get pregnant and to have a healthy pregnancy is to be physically healthy.
+It is important to not be over or underweight, both of which have negative effects on fertility and healthy pregnancies.

 For maximum health you should eliminate or reduce the following:

 You may also want to talk to your healthcare provider regarding any prescription medication you are taking.
 Some medications are harmful to take during pregnancy.
 It is possible that your provider may want to forego or alter the medications you are taking to help increase your chances of conception and having a healthy pregnancy.

 Additionally, eating healthy, well-balanced meals, along with ensuring daily consumption of certain nutrients and vitamins, is directly related to your health and wellness.
 Check out our article on preconception nutrition and health for men and women for other helpful ideas.

 One of the keys to easy conception is knowing when ovulation is occurring.
 You can track ovulation with a fertility monitor or ovulation predictor kits.
 However, you can track your and predict your ovulation naturally without using these types of kits.